 The street is the focus of the town´s nightlife with the ground floors being the homes of bars and shops.
-For the younger crowd, the area closest to the Clock Tower is the more lively part of the street,t with the Rio area enjoying a more sedate nightlife.
+For the younger crowd, the area closest to the Clock Tower is the more lively part of the street with the Rio area enjoying a more sedate feel.

 Train Station Azulejos

-Azulejos are hand-painted tiles which Portugal is famous for and a visit to the train station will give you a colourful colourful glimpse into the history of Caminha.
+Portugal is well-known for hand-painted Azulejos and a visit to the train station will give you a colourful glimpse into the history of Caminha.

 Beaches Close To Caminha

-If the beach is calling you on a visit to Caminha, you will be spoilt for choice.
-There is a wooden boardwalk that will take you directly to the river beach at Foz do Minho, or visit the ocean beach surrounded by the Camarido pine forest.
+For pilgrims looking for a beach, there is a wooden boardwalk directly to the river beach at Foz do Minho or visit the ocean beach surrounded by the Camarido pine forest.

-If you would prefer a more touristic beach with all the facilities, Moledo beach is a short walk away.
+Moledo beach is a short walk away from Caminha.
 In front of Moledo Beach is a small rocky island that can be visited by boat.
-On the island is the Ínsua Fortress, built in the 15th century as a convent before undergoing conversion work in the 17th and 18th century that transformed it into a coastal defence post.
+On the island is the Ínsua Fortress, built in the 15th century as a convent before undergoing conversion work in the 17th and 18th century that transformed the building into a coastal defence post.